This information applies to England and Wales.

 If you are retiring on ill health, you can decide how to receive your pension.
 For each pension, you can receive:

 Look at all of your pension options.
-You might decide to get guaranteed income (annuity) which means you will have a monthly income for the rest of your life.
+You might decide to get guaranteed income (annuity).
+This means you will have a monthly income for the rest of your life.

 Pension options - what can I do with my pot?
 (MoneyHelper)